m0b1d3v/portfolio/README.md

 ## Sub-module layout

-This project is a sub-module of a parent repository that contains dependency resolution files like NPM's `package.json` and Go's `go.mod`, some build tasks in a `Makefile`, and potentially necessary shared code among many other projects.
+This project is a sub-module of a parent repository that contains some shared sources:
+  - Dependency resolution files like NPM's `package.json` and Go's `go.mod`
+  - Build tasks in a `Makefile`
+  - Various code and other scripts

 It adds some complexity but helps me maintain several similar projects more efficiently.
 To setup the necessary structure:
 ```bash